michaelpmurphy/BCB546X_Unix_Assignment/README.md

 The last command checks that no row in the output contains more than 15 columns (verifying that no _**excess**_ fields were erroneously added in any row either).

-Since SNPs with unknown or multiple locations are to be separated into specific files, I examined Columns 3 and 4 to determine the number of each present:
+Since SNPs with unknown or multiple locations are to be separated into specific files, I examined Columns 3 and 4 to determine the number of each kind present:

     $ tail -n +2 snp_position_noblanks.txt | cut -f 3 | sort -V | uniq -c
         155 1